 Wellness@Work Will be a Virtual Event to Align with Covid-19 Social Distancing Recommendations

-Disability:IN NC is reminded by the unexpected challenges we face with COVID-19, just how agile and equipped the disability community is when called to quickly adapt to unforeseen obstacles by finding innovative ways to meet the needs of our Business Members/Sponsors and Community Partners.
+At Disability:IN North Carolina, the unexpected disruption of COVID-19 continues to remind us just how agile and equipped the disability community is when called to quickly adapt to unforeseen obstacles by finding innovative ways to meet the needs of our Business Members/Sponsors and Community Partners.